 Simsbury Land Trust Trails

 I can point directly to the Simsbury Land Trust as the sole reason I decided one day to expand my hiking horizons past the CFPA trails.
 Heck, I can point to the exact date, time and place it happened.
 October 12, 2008, late morning on the Cathles Trail in northwest Simsbury.
 I can’t remember why, exactly, I decided to check out that trail on that day, but it was during two days of intense McLean Game Refuge hiking. and I was probably looking for a back way onto some of that property’s trails.
 I incorrectly assumed that the Cathles Trail/West Mountain Trails would connect me to the Game Refuge and provide me with a little connector trail to get to the “real” McLean trails.
 (See more on this below.)

 But on that first, truncated little Cathles hike, I was blown away by some of the views east across the Farmington River Valley.
 I’d been on the ridges on the other side of the valley a billion times, but this was unique to me.
 The trail was well-marked, well-maintained and even a bit challenging.
 Later, I included a little bit about my tiny SLT experience in the McLean write-up.
 As a result, I received a nice note from the SLT and an offer to send me their Walk Book.

 Wow!
 2008-me had no idea that these “little” land trusts could be so organized and professional.
 Their Walk Book is excellent – full of history, geology, biology and of course, trail maps.
-(New one issued in 2016.
-Worth the price of membership.
-Seriously.)
 Their website is one of the better ones as well.

-Here are the trails presented as they are in the beautiful 2016 SLT Walk Book.
+Trails presented as they are in the excellent 2016 SLT Walk Book.